Albert0i/mysql-vs-redis/README.md

 In Redis, the story is different.
 To get 100,000 posts is 10986 ms, 0.10986 ms per post.
 Which means our Redis server can serve 9102 read requests per second in current setting.

-As you can see, all tests are done on the same
+As you can see, all tests are done locally.
+No network latency or other routing overhead involved.
+The numbers are in theory but not factitious.

 #### III.
 Bibliography